DebmalyaSen34/Lasso-ElasticNet-regression-in-Lung-Cancer/README.md

 5. **Visualization**: Visualizing the results and important features using libraries like Seaborn.

 ## Data
-The dataset used in this project includes clinical and demographic information of NSCLC patients.
-It contains features such as age, gender, smoking history, tumor characteristics, and treatment outcomes.
+The dataset used in this project includes clinical information of NSCLC patients.
+It contains 54000 gene expresssion levels, tumor characteristics, and treatment outcomes.
 The data is preprocessed to handle missing values and standardize the format for analysis.

 ## Installation
 To run the notebook, you need to have Python 3 installed along with the required libraries.
 You can install the dependencies using pip: